mansi-123873/Understanding-Career-Aspirations-Of-Genz/README.md

 # Understanding-Career-Aspirations-Of-Gen Z

-This is end to end project of understanding career aspirations of genz.
+I have done in dept analysis of career aspirations of gen-z in terms of workplace like preferred working environment, preferred employer,preferred manager.
+Uncovered all this data in terms of genz's prospectives and categorized genz into male and female for this analysis.